 I was born in Ashburton, New Zealand, and educated as a political economist at Canterbury University, Christchurch, New Zealand.
 I worked in Wellington and Auckland as an economist before leaving to live in Melbourne, Australia.

-In Melbourne I worked on the trams for several years a conductor, whilst I studied photography at the Photographic Studies College in City Rd, Southbank.
+In Melbourne I worked on the trams for several years a conductor, whilst I studied photography at the Photographic Studies College in City Rd, Southbank, Melbourne, Victoria.

 Now I am a blogger and photographer who has given up the chemical darkroom because of the effect of chemicals on my body.
-I struggle with the Indesign and Photoshop post-processing software.
+I use both digital and film cameras and scan the negatives.